-At Mastering Multi-Units (MMU) we had great debate as to whether or not we should include communicate as one of the six CIAs.
+At Mastering Multi-Units (MMU) we had a great debate as to whether or not we should include communication as one of the six CIAs.
 Was it really an activity that should be pulled out and highlighted on its own, as surely it runs through everything that the multi-manager must do?

-Of course in its most literal sense communication is not something separate to the other activities of the multi-unit manager.
+Of course, in its most literal sense communication is not something separate from the other activities of the multi-unit manager.
 However, how many times have we all heard people citing a lack of communication, a lack of interest by managers above them, in hearing what they’ve got to say.

 Indeed I would go further to state that failures in communication are the key reason why so many organisational activities fail to be executed effectively and why change initiatives often fail so dramatically.

 Like many others, multi-unit managers face the same challenge in today’s world, that communication is paradoxically easier than ever before (thanks to the various devices and solutions available) but is equally harder than ever before largely again due to the plethora of communication sources that bombard us on a 24/7 basis.

 With this modern communication challenge so important to any manager, multi-unit managers have the added complexity of the remote management nature of their role.
 Opportunities for face-to-face communication are normally short and infrequent.

 So, what are the key challenges that multi-unit managers must overcome in the context of their world?
 I should perhaps firstly state that this blog is not going to explore the various communications tools available for multi-unit managers to employ.
 I think we can safely say though that all multi-unit managers, regardless of their company IT infrastructure and personal capabilities, will be relying heavily on phone and email communication, plus perhaps the use of company tools (e.g. Intranets, online collaboration platforms etc).